AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI20/01.requirements-engineering/Readme.md

-# USEI04 - Calculation of Execution Times by Each Operation
+# USEI20 - Calculate Earliest and Latest Start and Finish Times

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Product Manager, I want to calculate the execution times taken by each operation.
+As a Product Manager, I want to analyze the dependency flow between workstations, showing the number of items processed in descending order, to identify bottlenecks and improve the production flow.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->Each item undergoes a series of operations (e.g., cutting, drilling) with specific execution times, performed at designated workstations.

->The system must be capable of identifying and summing up the execution times for each unique operation across all items in the system.

->Execution time per operation should be provided in a user-friendly format, with each unique operation type listed alongside its cumulative time.
+>The system must calculate and display the dependency flow between workstations based on item transitions during production.
+Each transition should indicate the number of items processed between the source and target workstations.

+>The output should be sorted in descending order by the number of items processed in each flow, enabling users to quickly identify the most active dependencies and potential bottlenecks.

 **From the client clarifications:**